 Please contact the Financial Aid officer at the University of Amsterdam for more information and support.

 For the first three scholarship programmes listed below (AMS, AES, Beth), you have to apply through us.
-Please indicate your interest in the application form.
+Just indicate your interest in question 5 of the application form.
 We will request additional information from you if and when we need it.
 If you want to apply for the AMS, AES or ASTS programme and fulfill all requirements, you should check the UvA Scholarship box in the application form.
 Furthermore, include a paragraph in your motivation letter in which you explain why you wish to be nominated for the specific scholarship and what it would mean for your future academic career.
 Please note that for these programmes we can only consider candidates who apply for September entry and who apply by the official deadlines.
 To be considered for the Amsterdam Excellence Scholarship you need to apply as early as possible and preferably by the 15th of December.

 Amsterdam Merit Scholarship